-Too many connections error
+Too many connections

-when you try to connect to the
+errors when attempting to connect to the

-server, this means that all available connections are in use
+mysqld server, all available connections

-by other clients.
+are in use by other clients.

-The number of connections permitted is controlled by the
+The permitted number of connections is controlled by the

 variable.
 The default value is 151 to improve performance when

 MySQL is used with the Apache Web server.
-(Previously, the
+To support more

 mysqld actually permits

 use by accounts that have the

 SUPER privilege.
 By granting